Home

 Links

-Pork Belly Futures and Pork Belly Options Market
+Pork Belly Futures and Options Market Trading

-Chicago Mercantile Exchange (CME) began trading Frozen Pork Belly futures in 1961 - the first futures contract based on frozen, stored meats.
 Trading in Frozen Pork Bellies futures contracts were developed as a risk management device to meet the needs of meat packers who processed pork and had to contend with volatile hog prices as well as price risks on processed products held in inventory.
+Pork bellies can be frozen and stored for up to one year before processing.
+Movement of pork bellies into cold storage usually peaks by mid-year going into the Summer grilling season.

 Thus, the pork belly futures contract was designed to help processors and warehouse operators manage these price risks.
 Hence, the Frozen Pork Bellies futures contracts perform the same two primary functions common to many futures contracts.
 Those functions include guiding inventories and establishing forward pricing.
 The CME's pork belly future contract has enjoyed continued growth in volume and liquidity over the years to become one of the premiere meat futures contracts traded today.
+Learn More >>>

 Pork Belly Futures and Pork Belly Options